sverweij/watskeburt/README.md

 By default this returns a regex that contains all changed files that could be source files in the JavaScript ecosystem (.js, .mjs, .ts, .tsx ...) that can be used in e.g. the `--focus` and `--reaches` filters of dependency-cruiser.

+The JSON output (which looks a lot like the array above) is unfiltered and also contains other extensions.

 ```
 Usage: cli [options] [revision]